Phacomatosis pigmentovascularis Q85.8

 This section has been translated automatically.

-Very rare (about 250 cases have been described), combination of an extensive vascular nevus with an extensive melanocytic nevus, in which the common occurrence is not a coincidence but an entity.
+Very rare (about 250 cases have been described) malformation syndrome (umbrella term) characterized by various combinations of extensive vascular nevi with large melanocytic nevi and other hamartous associations.
+The joint occurrence is not seen as a coincidence but as an entity.

 Classification